xvik/guice-persist-orient/README.md

 }
 ```

-Different technics could be used for writing mixins.
-Writing delegation mixins is a bit hard, but resulted mixins
-are very easy (obvious) to use and soon you should invent your own technics.
+Writing delegation mixins is a bit hard, but resulted mixins are very easy (obvious) to use.

 ##### Delegate beans